Memomer/TinyAgi-/Readme.md

 ## Overview

 Welcome to the **TinyAgi-** repository!
-This project is built to help you learn and explore the capabilities of agentic frameworks.
-It provides a hands-on approach to understanding how these systems operate, enabling you to build tools and experiment with novel research methodologies in artificial intelligence.
+This project is an attempt to build and explore the capabilities of Agentic Systems and LLMs by making various tools, applying recent research.

 ## Learning Objectives